 11.4) Can constipation cause vomiting?

 Yes.
-When the gut slows down, nausea can rise.
-Constipation plus vomiting should be taken seriously, especially if your cat won’t drink or seems weak.
-Contact your vet urgently.
+When the gut slows down, nausea can build.
+Constipation plus vomiting should be taken seriously, especially if your cat also seems weak or unwilling to drink.

 11.5) Should I give my cat a laxative at home?

-Only if your veterinarian recommended a specific product and dose for your cat.
+Only if your veterinarian has recommended a specific product and dose for your cat.
 Human laxatives and at-home enemas can be dangerous.
-If your cat is struggling, it’s safer to call your vet than to guess.

-Seniors are more likely to have dehydration tendencies, pain/arthritis, or medical conditions that affect gut motility.
-Recurrent constipation deserves a vet-guided plan, not just occasional fixes.
+Seniors are more likely to have dehydration tendencies, arthritis, or medical issues that affect gut motility.
+Recurrent constipation usually deserves a vet-guided long-term plan.

 11.7) Can stress cause constipation?

-Yes—stress can slow gut motility in some cats.
-But stress should not be used to ignore ongoing constipation, pain, vomiting, or lethargy.
-If it persists, rule out medical causes.
+Yes.
+Stress can slow gut movement in some cats.
+But stress should not be used to explain away ongoing constipation, pain, vomiting, or lethargy.

 11.8) Does wet food help constipation?

-For many cats, yes—because moisture helps prevent stool from drying out.
-The best plan is the one your cat tolerates consistently.
-If constipation keeps happening, talk to your vet about diet strategy.
+For many cats, yes, because moisture helps prevent stool from drying out.
+The best plan is the one your cat accepts consistently.

 11.9) What if I see mucus or a little blood?

 Straining can irritate the colon and cause mucus or small streaks of blood.
-It’s still a reason to call your vet—especially if it repeats, gets worse, or your cat seems uncomfortable.
+It is still a reason to call your vet, especially if it repeats or your cat seems uncomfortable.

 11.10) What should I tell the vet when I call?

-Last normal poop, what you’re seeing now (pebbles vs nothing), whether your cat is peeing normally, appetite, water intake, vomiting, energy level, and any known stress or diet change.
-A photo of the box can help.
+Last normal poop, what you see now, whether your cat is peeing normally, appetite, water intake, vomiting, energy level, and any recent food or stress changes.
+A photo of the box can help too.

-11.11) Can litter box setup really cause constipation?
+11.11) Can litter box setup really contribute to constipation?

 Yes.
-If your cat avoids the box due to stress, location, pain entering the box, or cleanliness, they can hold stool.
-Holding stool makes it drier and more painful to pass—so the cycle escalates.
+If your cat avoids the box because of pain, stress, location, or cleanliness, they may hold stool.
+That makes stool drier and harder to pass.

 11.12) When is constipation an emergency?